tburakonat/quiz/README.md

-# quiz
+# Quiz
-My first app with HTML, CSS and Javascript
+My first app with HTML, CSS and Javascript!
+This was a project I made as part of the Web Developer Programm at TechAcademy.